 Candy Cane is an indica dominant hybrid that’s not just exclusive for the holidays.
 Sold via Crop King Seeds, it can be difficult to find elsewhere.
 But its dessert-like and candy-like flavors is what makes the exotic strain so unique.
-Available in autoflowering and feminized versions, Candy Cane is the outcome of a classic trio of strains you most likely already know and love.
+Available in autoflowering and feminized versions, Candy Cane is the outcome of a classic trio of exotic strains you most likely already know and love.
 That being, AK-47, Mango, and none other than, White Widow.
 The triple threat cross delivers an aroma that ignites the senses.
 Unlike the treat its name for, Candy Cane bursts with fruity flavors and pungent sweet aromas you’ll find yourself craving.

 On the cultivation side, growers are equally keen on Candy Cane for its short flowering time.
 The autoflower version of the strain is ready to harvest in just 7 weeks, producing bountiful yields to enjoy the fruits of their labor.
 Beyond the strain’s alluring aroma, is equally alluring effects.
 Candy Cane delivers the ultimate euphoric buzz, with uplifting effects for the mood.
-The strain has moderate levels of THC for a well-tolerated high, that’s also long-lasting.
+This exotic strain has moderate levels of THC for a well-tolerated high, that’s also long-lasting.

 Upon first sight, you’ll see just why Lavender is included in our exotic cannabis strains guide.
 The plant produces out of this world colors, from its light purple buds to stunning black leaf tips.
 Lavender’s astonishing good looks stand out in any garden, and is suitably grown indoors, or outdoors.
-Like the herb, the indica dominant strain produces sedating and relaxing effects that are well-suited for nighttime use.
+Like the herb, the Indica dominant strain produces sedating and relaxing effects that are well-suited for nighttime use.

 Lavender’s dense, bulbous buds aren’t just pretty but chock-full of deliciously sweet terpenes, and beneficial cannabinoids.
-The strain produces moderate levels of THC around 17% for a tame buzz that’ll lull you into a sweet slumber.
+This exotic strain produces moderate levels of THC around 17% for a tame buzz that’ll lull you into a sweet slumber.
 Not surprisingly, Lavender has a floral and herbal aroma, with a hint of enticing spice.
 The autoflowering version of this exotic cannabis genetic is done in just 8 to 9 weeks, so you won’t have to wait for long to finally try the pretty and pungent exotic cannabis plant.

 Paying homage to both of its parent strains, Blue Haze delivers an equally euphoric cerebral and physical high.
 Your body will feel completely relaxed, while your mind is clear-headed and focused to take on everyday tasks.
 Beyond its high levels of THC, and pleasurable effects, Blue Haze is also loved for its pleasurable aromas and flavors, too.
 The exotic cannabis seeds eventually output beautiful and pungent plants that are aromatic in fruity blueberry scents.
 Upon lighting up, you’re treated to the natural taste of earthy flavors and sweet herbal notes.

 Durban Poison is one of the first cannabis strains that was ever even known.
 As a true testament to its history, the strain easily makes it on today’s ultimate list of exotic cannabis strains.
 That’s because Durban Poison is one of the only 100% sativa landrace genetics that is still available on the market.
 With vigorous, reliable growth, and desirable effects, it’s no wonder the original genetic is still a favorite of modern day cannabis connoisseurs.
-Growing wise, the strain is a brute producing hefty yields that are worth the wait.
+Growing wise, this exotic weed strain is a brute producing hefty yields that are worth the wait.

-The strain thrives in sunny, or well-controlled indoor environments, for stunning growth you’ve got to see to believe.
+This exotic weed strain thrives in sunny, or well-controlled indoor environments, for stunning growth you’ve got to see to believe.
 Why?
 ‘Cause Durban Poison is notorious for resin-covered buds that glisten and shimmer under the lights or sun.
 This trait also makes the exotic cannabis strain ideal for oil extraction, and quite potent.
 Durban Poison easily clocks in levels of THC at 20%+ and produces an unique aroma you’ve got to try yourself, too.
 The strain is pungent with unique scents of cheese and skunky, and underlying sweet notes of earthy fruitiness.

-Last but not least is another classic strain that 100% deserves a spot on the exotic and best cannabis strains list.
+Last but not least is another classic exotic weed strain that 100% deserves a spot on the exotic and best cannabis strains list.
 Sunset Sherbet is one gene that even non-consumers can identify, and is synonymous with classic cannabis consumption.
 It’s a cross of two other legends, Girl Scout Cookies and Pink Panties for an added touch of exotic flair.
 The indica dominant hybrid delivers such relaxing vibes, you’ll almost feel like you’re on vacation after just a few puff, puff, passes.

-Go Exotic With These Strains
+Go Exotic With These Marijuana Strains